gregrickaby/nextjs-wordpress/README.md

 I've decided to simplify things based on the Next.js 13 App Router.
 You can still [view the old repo](https://github.com/gregrickaby/nextjs-wordpress/tree/1.0.0).

+### Can I hire you to build my headless WordPress site?

+Yes!
+I'm always interested in taking on headless projects.
+Please send an [email](greg@gregrickaby.com) with your requirements to get started.

 ---

 ## Development